CSS360-2025-Fall/YSDS/report.md

 So we need to delete it to save space and minimize confusion.

+# Use this to seperate the portions guys.
 - Math command can be merged into one, so the user doesn't have to remember 4 different commands

 - Improper HTTP Response for Unknown Commands : The bot returns an HTTP 400 Bad Request when encountering unknown or unhandled slash commands.
 Discord’s API expects a 200 OK response with a valid interaction payload for all handled requests.
 Returning 400 causes Discord to interpret the interaction as a failure, resulting in “Interaction failed” messages for users and potential warning logs in the developer dashboard.